Skip to content

 The preprocess script is technically optional for Nextflow workflows, but it is often required for nf-core style workflows in which inputs are formatted as a samplesheet.

-By default, all of the parameters set up in the workflow configuration will be passed to a Nextflow workflow as parameters (in the params scope).
+By default, all of the parameters set up in the pipeline configuration will be passed to a Nextflow workflow as parameters (in the params scope).
 As such, any modifications made to the parameters using ds.add_param or ds.remove_param will be reflected in the inputs to Nextflow without having to write any other files to the working directory.

 Useful Patterns